vgurianov/qm/docs/index.md

  * Wave function analog is a class.
  * Wave function collapse analog is to run constructor of the class and create an object, i.e. instance of the class.
- * Superposition analog is multiple inheritances.
+ * Quantum superposition analog is multiple inheritances.
 If the classes have attributes or operations with an identical name then multiple inheritances have a conflict of the names.
 In this conflict, we will resolve the "quantum rule", i.e. to use an amplitude of wave function.

  ## 2. Simulation language